105. Recall Alert – Drug Products for Human Use Declared Substandard

 – General Public

-Problem / Issue Provincial Health Department informed the Drug Regulatory Authority of Pakistan that the samples of below mentioned drug products have been declared as ‘Substandard’.
+Problem / Issue Central Drugs Laboratory Karachi informed that the sample of below mentioned drug products have been declared as ‘Substandard’.

 Therapeutic Goods (s) Affected: –